aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 * Maintain this webpage.

 ### Actionable items:
+* Experiment with waking up at Dawn for a week
-* For the next months:
+* For the next month:
 	* Attend at least one review/week, and ask at least one question.
 	* Call a coworker and a connection at least once per week.
+* Take LinkedIn course:
+	* Marketting.
+	* Data visualization.

 ### Principles:
 * Whenever possible, say YES.